SandwichGouda/Data/Data.md

   * They come with two sides, that are symmetric by definition (the input and output can be switched).
   * For that reason, they are named "West" and "End"
 - Multiplexers (WDM - Wavelength Division Multiplexing technology) come in two sorts
   * DWDM stands for Dense Wavelength Division Multiplexing.
-It's a technology that allows multiplexing on polychromatic signals with dense wavelength spectrum.
+    + It's a technology that allows multiplexing on polychromatic signals with dense wavelength spectrum.
+    + This part separates the wavelengths into channels (C44, C45, C46, C47...).
+These correspond to wavelengths ranges (there is a standard, for the precise corresponding wavelengths, lookup on the net - no one knows these by heart)
-  * CWDM stands for Coarse Wavelength Division Multiplexing, it's the opposite : it's for multiplexing on polychromatic signals with _coarse_ wavelength spectrum.
+  * CWDM stands for Coarse Wavelength Division Multiplexing
+    + It's the opposite : it's for multiplexing on polychromatic signals with _coarse_ wavelength spectrum.
+    + This part works raw wavelenths : actual values of $\lambda$
 - LR Optics means "Long-range optics" : optics for transporting signal over long distances, typically from a city to another.
 - SR Optics is the opposite : Short-range optics, for transporting signal typically between two equippments on the same server farm/cluster.